-Tours are available Tuesdays and Thursdays at 10 AM, May 27 through September 4, and are limited to 15 people.
-For reservations, call 307-344-2264 or sign up in the lobby, and arrive 15 minutes prior to departure.
+Tours are available Tuesdays and Thursdays at 10 AM, May 26 through September 10, and are limited to 15 people.
+For reservations, call 307-344-2264.

 Walking trails

 Stretch your legs on self-guiding trails.
 Most offer wayside exhibits and a printed trail guide, available for a \$1 donation at trailheads and visitor centers.